Biden and China’s Xi Will Hold Virtual Summit on Monday

 China is at the forefront of the Biden administration’s foreign policy.

-Senior U.S. officials said Friday that Mr. Biden is working to ensure that the United States can compete with China in the long run.
+Senior U.S. officials said Friday that Mr. Biden is focused on efforts to ensure that the United States can compete with China in the long run.
 He cited the approval of the Bilateral Infrastructure Bill this month as evidence that the administration is serious about not backing down.

 Speaking on condition of anonymity to preview the diplomatic talks, the official said the president would make it clear that the United States is ready to participate in tough competition, but does not want conflict with China and is eager to cooperate in areas of interest.
 Relations between the two countries matched.